add /etc/system.d support

 This adds support for kernel tunables via /etc/system.d.
 With this change modules can independently provide kernel customization in a simplified manner.
 Instead of modifying /etc/system file, each module can add a file in /etc/system.d directory.
 Thus distribution specific tunables are cleanly delineated from user settings.
 It also enables distributions to easily deliver tunables via patch if needed.

-Updated by Andy Fiddaman 5 months ago
+Updated by Andy Fiddaman over 3 years ago

 From Alexander Eremin: